 Business, Professional, and Occupational License (BPOL) and Sales Taxes are two revenue sources that are good indicators of economic activity in the County.
-BPOL receipts increased 4.4 percent over the previous year, which is the strongest growth since fiscal year 2011.
-Sales Tax receipts for fiscal year 2018 were up 3.1 percent.
+BPOL receipts increased 3.0 percent over the previous year, while Sales Tax receipts for fiscal year 2019 were up 2.7 percent.

 For the commercial real estate market, office vacancy rates continued to decrease.
-According to the Fairfax County Economic Development Authority, the direct office vacancy rate in the County decreased from 15.8 percent in 2016 to 15.5 percent as of year-end 2017.
+According to the Fairfax County Economic Development Authority, the direct office vacancy rate in the County decreased from 15.5 percent in 2017 to 14.9 percent as of year-end 2018.

-Based on information from the Metropolitan Regional Information System (MRIS), the average sales price of homes sold in Fairfax County rose 4.3 percent in 2017.
-Home prices continue to increase primarily as a result of tight inventory of homes for sale and low mortgage interest rates.
-Since 2009, the average home sales price has risen 36.1 percent, or an average annual growth of 3.9 percent.
-MRIS also reported that home sales in Fairfax County increased by 2.3 percent in 2017 compared to 2016.
+Based on information from the Metropolitan Regional Information System (MRIS), the average sales price of homes sold in Fairfax County rose 1.9 percent in 2018.
+Home prices continue to increase primarily as a result of tight inventory of homes for sale.
+Since 2009, the average home sales price has risen 38.7 percent, or an average annual growth of 3.7 percent.
+MRIS also reported that home sales in Fairfax County increased by 2.6 percent in 2018 compared to 2017.

 As illustrated in the following chart, Fairfax County's unemployment rates, not seasonally adjusted, have consistently tracked well below both state and national percentages.
-The Fairfax County unemployment rate was 2.7%.
-The unemployment rates for the state of Virginia and the United States were 3.3% and 4.2% respectively.
+The Fairfax County unemployment rate was 2.4%.
+The unemployment rates for the state of Virginia and the United States were 2.9% and 3.8% respectively.